-A product used for the treatment of coccidiosis in pigs, horses and dairy cattle has now been licensed for use in beef calves.
+A product used for the treatment of coccidiosis in pigs, and dairy cattle has now been licensed for use in beef calves.

 The only toltrazuril-licensed treatment for coccidiosis in bull beef and suckler calves in the UK, Baycox® Multi enables beef producers to treat and control one of the most common causes of scour.